tonirex/sg-aks-workshop/deploy-app/README.md

 ### Telepresence

 Telepresence is an open-source tool that lets you run a single service locally, while connecting that service to a remote Kubernetes cluster.
-This lets developers working on multi-service applications to:
+This lets developers working on microservices to:

 1. Do fast local development of a single service, even if that service depends on other services in your cluster.
 Make a change to your service, save, and you can immediately see the new service in action.
 2. Use any tool installed locally to test/debug/edit your service.
 For example, you can use a debugger or IDE!